 Quite often when building desktop applications there is a need to present information to the user.
 A popular means of doing this is through the use of a popup dialog box.
-Now there are many types of dialog box and in this tutorial we take a look at the error type as provided by JavaFX Alert class.
+JavaFX provides us with a few ways of doing this using the Alert dialog box.
+In this tutorial we take a look at the various types of alert from error to confirmation.
 Continue reading “JavaFX Alert dialog example”

 Whilst developing an application the other day I wanted to create a repeating task.
 Looking around for a solution I came across the Timer and TimerTask classes.
 These two classes in combination looked like a perfect solution to my problem.
 It was only when I came to implement my solution I noticed something about how they work.
 Continue reading “Using Java Timer to build a countdown timer”

 When you write an application you set out to make it work.
 However, quite often once an application is deployed in the field you can encounter problems.
 Having a log file that can help you trace where the problem lies can be an invaluable tool.
 Continue reading “Configure Log4J2 with properties file”